-Final-Round Site - Approximately one month before the start of final site competition, the site media coordinator should send credential application information to media representatives who regularly cover intercollegiate athletics in their markets.
+Final-Round Site - Approximately six weeks before the start of final site competition, the site media coordinator should send credential application information to media representatives who regularly cover intercollegiate athletics in their markets.
 The information should direct media to ncaa.com/media, which includes credential application instructions, credential criteria and links to the NCAA media policies.
-The site media coordinator will approve or deny all credential requests in the online credentialing system (Sport Systems) There will be training sessions for any SID who doesn't know how to use the system.
+The NCAA media coordinator will approve or deny all credential requests in the online credentialing system (Sport Systems).
 The system will notify via email all media members who apply for credentials whether their request has been granted or denied.
-If a media member is granted a credential, the site media coordinator is responsible for sending that member of the media information regarding game times, press conference schedules, credential pickup times and location, parking and any other pertinent information.
+If a media member is granted a credential, the NCAA media coordinator is responsible for sending that member of the media information regarding times, press conference schedules, credential pickup times and location, parking and any other pertinent information.